fahdm/fahdm/README.md

 # Hello 👋

-- I’m Fahad Mubiru, a software engineer with domanin knowledge in the civil engineering industry.
+- I’m Fahad Mubiru, a software engineer.
 - I'm passionate about utilizing code to solve problems.
 - When not coding I Swim 🏊🏾‍♀️|| Fly my DJI Phantom Drone